Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 # IoT Pollution Monitor
 Is it safe outside?
 The IoT Pollution Monitor uses FeatherWing boards with arduino IDE to keep track of the temperature and air quality outside.
-The data is sent to an Adafruit browser where pollution data can be accessed from anywhere in the world!
+The data is sent to an Adafruit browser where pollution data can be accessed from anywhere in the world online!
 This project can track harmful radiation during natural disasters and prevent people from going into dangerous areas.

-(Replace this text with a brief description (2-3 sentences) of your project.
-This description should draw the reader in and make them interested in what you've built.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
-As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!)
+This Pollution Monitor can make the environment around where it is placed safer and inform users from potential threats that need to be dealt with.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML